GitHub-Insight-ANZ-Lab/copilot-challenge-java-spring-boot/README.md

 ## Goal

-The goal of this exercise is to learn how to use GitHub Copilot, using an exercise that consist of building a REST API using Spring Boot.
+The goal is to create a REST API using Spring Boot and a corresponding Docker image with the help of GitHub Copilot.
+Follow the instructions below and try to use GitHub Copilot as much as possible.
+Try different things and see what GitHub Copilot can do for you, like generating a Dockerfile or a class, add comments, etc.

+> Make sure GitHub Copilot is configure and enabled for the current laguage, just check the status bar on the bottom right corner of VS Code.

 ## Instructions